marcellafmgomes/virtual-event-starter-kit/README.md

 2. Community Calls
 3. Hackathons
 4. Panel Discussions
-5. Multi-stage live conferences with a backstage (coming soon)
+5. Multi-stage live conferences with a backstage

 ## **Clone and Deploy**